madebyrise/Handbook/Style guide.md

 Rise should only ever be displayed in capital letters in the Rise wordmark, using the specific design guide for the Rise wordmark which is displayed in Babas Neue.

-Otherwise, Rise should always be typed in standard totle format, with the first letter capitalised.
+Otherwise, Rise should always be typed in standard title format, with the first letter capitalised.

 Tools:
 ---